claranet/tfwrapper/README.md

 #### templates

-The `templates` directory is used to store the state backend configuration template and the Terraform stack templates used to initialize new stack.
+The `templates` directory is used to store the state backend configuration template and the Terraform stack templates used to initialize new stacks.
 Using a git submodule is recommended.

 The following files are required: